Sudden Hearing Loss: What Causes It and Why Treatment Can't Wait

 You wake up one morning and your left ear feels blocked, like you're underwater.
 You assume it's earwax or congestion from a cold.
 By afternoon, you realize you can barely hear conversations on that side.
 By evening, you're worried—but unsure if this warrants urgent medical attention.

-This scenario describes sudden sensorineural hearing loss (SSHL)—a medical condition affecting approximately 5-27 people per 100,000 annually in the United States.
-What makes SSHL different from gradual hearing changes is both the speed of onset and the treatment window: there's a narrow period when intervention works best.
+This scenario describes sudden sensorineural hearing loss (SSHL/SSNHL)—a medical condition affecting about 5–27 people per 100,000 each year in the United States (roughly 66,000 new cases annually).
+What makes sudden hearing loss different from gradual hearing changes is both the speed of onset and the treatment window: there's a narrow period when intervention works best.

 What Is Sudden Sensorineural Hearing Loss?

-Most commonly, SSHL affects just one ear, though in about 4% of cases both ears are involved.
+Most commonly, sudden hearing loss affects just one ear.
+Rarely, both ears are involved.
 People often first notice it upon waking, when trying to use a phone, or during activities requiring that ear.

 What Causes Sudden Hearing Loss?

-Here's what makes SSHL particularly challenging: in approximately 85-90% of cases, we never identify a specific cause.
+Here's what makes sudden hearing loss particularly challenging: in most cases, we never identify a single definite cause.
 These are labeled "idiopathic" sudden hearing loss.
-However, research has identified several likely mechanisms.
+However, research suggests several possible mechanisms and, in a smaller number of cases, an underlying condition can be identified.

 Viral Infections